 The Draft EIR shows that the proposed Project is anticipated to impede circulation in the Bayfront Area, and clog the access roads to, from, and around the District's TIDE Academy.
 (See, 5 Cal.
 Code Regs. § 14010(k), which requires that school facilities be easily accessible from arterial roads.)
-The TIDE Academy driveway is located almost directly across Jefferson Drive from the Project's proposed entryway.
-Both TIDE Academy and the proposed Project would be accessed by the same roads, including Jefferson Drive, Independence Drive, Constitution Drive, and the immediately surrounding streets.
-In addition to drawing thousands of new residents to the area, including an estimated 100 new high school students, the proposed Project will draw thousands of daily office commuters, visitors, and emergency access vehicles from around the Bay Area.
+The TIDE Academy driveway is located a short distance east of the proposed Project.
+Both TIDE Academy and the proposed Project would be accessed by the same roads, including Marsh Road, Independence Drive, Constitution Drive, Jefferson Drive, and the immediately surrounding streets.
+In addition to drawing hundreds of new residents to the area, including many new high school students, the proposed Project will draw hundreds of daily office commuters, visitors, and emergency access vehicles from around the Bay Area.

 As indicated in the City's General Plan, and as shown in the Draft EIR, the City's roads and intersections are not currently equipped to accommodate such high density development and high levels of traffic.
-(See, e.g., Draft EIR at 4.2-23-4.2-26 [ConnectMenlo EIR found significant and unavoidable impacts to several different elements of the City's transportation system due to project buildout].)
-Jefferson Drive is a narrow two-lane road.
+(See, e.g., Draft EIR at 4.2-24-4.2-26 [ConnectMenlo EIR found significant and unavoidable impacts to several different elements of the City's transportation system due to project buildout].)
+Independence Drive is a narrow two-lane road with sidewalks on only one side of the street.
 Accordingly, such increases to traffic in the area will not only make it much more difficult for students and staff to travel to and from TIDE Academy, but will also drastically increase the risk of vehicular accidents to District families, students, and staff traveling to and from school.
-For instance, many students at TIDE Academy access the school by turning onto Independence Drive from Marsh Road (immediately to the northwest of the Property).
+For instance, many students at TIDE Academy access school by turning onto Independence Drive from Marsh Road.
 This turn is already extremely dangerous, as it requires drivers essentially to complete a 180 degree turn, with no visibility of the cars and/or people traveling on Independence Drive.
 By packing hundreds of new residents and visitors into the western Bayfront Area, the Project will be magnifying this dangerous road condition, further placing District students, families, and staff in harm's way.
 This roadway condition was not discussed in the Draft EIR.

 In addition to increased risks of vehicular accidents, the Draft EIR fails to analyze how traffic and parking impacts posed by the Project will impact the safety and convenience of TIDE Academy students who walk or bike to school.
 Title 5 of the California Code of Regulations requires that school sites be located within a proposed attendance area that encourages student walking and avoids extensive bussing.
 (5 Cal.
 Code Regs. § 14010(l).)
 To mitigate the impacts of increased traffic in the Bayfront Area, the District has committed to develop and implement a Travel Demand Management Plan.
-Through this Plan, the District encourages the use of student walking, biking, and other alternative means of student transport to school.6 Further, to mitigate the impacts of conflicts and/or dangerous interactions between pedestrians, bicyclists, and vehicles, the District agreed to prepare a "Safe Routes to School Map" that identifies facilities such as traffic lights, crosswalks, and demarcated bikeways that promote safe routes to school.7
+Through this Plan, the District encourages the use of student walking, biking, and other alternative means of student transport to school.
+Further, to mitigate the impacts of conflicts and/or dangerous interactions between pedestrians, bicyclists, and vehicles, the District agreed to prepare a "Safe Routes to School Map" that identifies facilities such as traffic lights, crosswalks, and demarcated bikeways that promote safe routes to school.